danielbodnar/awesome-stars/README.md

 ## security

+- [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Guide to securing and improving privacy on macOS
+- [PeterMosmans/security-scripts](https://github.com/PeterMosmans/security-scripts) - A collection of security related Python and Bash shell scripts.
+Analyze hosts on generic security vulnerabilities.
+Wrapper around popular tools like nmap (portscanner), nikto (webscanner) and testssl.
+- [hahwul/authz0](https://github.com/hahwul/authz0) - 🔑 Authz0 is an automated authorization test tool.
+Unauthorized access can be identified based on URLs and Roles & Credentials.
+- [SUPERAndroidAnalyzer/super](https://github.com/SUPERAndroidAnalyzer/super) - Secure, Unified, Powerful and Extensible Rust Android Analyzer
+- [0x4D31/burpa](https://github.com/0x4D31/burpa) - Burp-Automator: A Burp Suite Automation Tool with Slack Integration.
+It can be used with Jenkins and Selenium to automate Dynamic Application Security Testing (DAST).
+- [Legit-Labs/legitify](https://github.com/Legit-Labs/legitify) - Detect and remediate misconfigurations and security risks across all your GitHub and GitLab assets
+- [ajinabraham/nodejsscan](https://github.com/ajinabraham/nodejsscan) - nodejsscan is a static security code scanner for Node.js applications.
+- [webhintio/hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
+- [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
+- [BishopFox/GitGot](https://github.com/BishopFox/GitGot) - Semi-automated, feedback-driven tool to rapidly search through troves of public data on GitHub for sensitive secrets.
+- [evilsocket/xray](https://github.com/evilsocket/xray) - XRay is a tool for recon, mapping and OSINT gathering from public networks.
+- [eth0izzle/shhgit](https://github.com/eth0izzle/shhgit) - Ah shhgit!
+Find secrets in your code.
+Secrets detection for your GitHub, GitLab and Bitbucket repositories.
+- [Sh1Yo/request_smuggler](https://github.com/Sh1Yo/request_smuggler) - Http request smuggling vulnerability scanner
+- [Esc4iCEscEsc/skanuvaty](https://github.com/Esc4iCEscEsc/skanuvaty) - Dangerously fast DNS/network/port scanner
+- [brittonhayes/pillager](https://github.com/brittonhayes/pillager) - Pillage filesystems for sensitive information with Go 🔍
+- [openclarity/kubeclarity](https://github.com/openclarity/kubeclarity) - KubeClarity is a tool for detection and management of Software Bill Of Materials (SBOM) and vulnerabilities of container images and filesystems
+- [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
+- [andresriancho/w3af](https://github.com/andresriancho/w3af) - w3af: web application attack and audit framework, the open source web vulnerability scanner.
+- [wKovacs64/hibp](https://github.com/wKovacs64/hibp) - An unofficial TypeScript SDK for the 'Have I been pwned?' service.
+- [easybill/easypwned](https://github.com/easybill/easypwned) - offline haveibeenpwned HIBP check and downloader, rest api, easybill
+- [brycx/checkpwn](https://github.com/brycx/checkpwn) - Check Have I Been Pwned and see if it's time for you to change passwords.
+- [wKovacs64/pwned](https://github.com/wKovacs64/pwned) - A command-line tool for querying the 'Have I been pwned?' service.
+- [MegaManSec/SSH-Snake](https://github.com/MegaManSec/SSH-Snake) - SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery.
+- [RetireJS/retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities.
+Can also generate an SBOM of the libraries it finds.
 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify credentials
 - [hahwul/WebHackersWeapons](https://github.com/hahwul/WebHackersWeapons) - ⚔️ Web Hacker's Weapons / A collection of cool tools used by Web hackers.
 Happy hacking , Happy bug-hunting
 - [PurpleI2P/i2pd](https://github.com/PurpleI2P/i2pd) - 🛡 I2P: End-to-End encrypted and anonymous Internet